 Murray Weiss is an award-winning investigative journalist, author, columnist and editor, and is considered an expert on government, law enforcement, criminal justice, organized crime and terrorism.

-For more than two decades, Murray also served as Criminal Justice Editor at the New York Post, overseeing a bureau of reporters working from inside NYPD Headquarters.
+For more than two decades, Murray also served as Criminal Justice Editor at the New York Post, overseeing a bureau of reporters working inside NYPD Headquarters.

-Fun Fact: Murray spent six weeks on tour with "The Who" traveling North America in their private plane with an all-access pass.
+FUN FACT: Murray spent six weeks on tour with The Who traveling in